Rules of the Ohio Senate

 Rule 19.
 (Appointment of.)

-At as early a date as practicable after the organization of the Senate, the President of standing committee to a standing subcommittee of that committee.
+(a) At as early a date as practicable after the organization of the Senate, the President of the Senate, by standing committee to a standing subcommittee of that committee.

 (b) The President, by message, may make temporary appointments to standing and select committees and subcommittees.

 (c) The President, by message, shall name, and may substitute, members of the Senate to serve on boards, commissions, task forces, and other bodies created by law and on which Senate members are eligible to serve, except as otherwise provided.